Cheick Doukouré: Levante

 On 4 August 2017, Doukouré signed a four-year deal with La Liga side Levante UD.
 The transfer fee paid to Metz was reported as €1.5 million.
 He made his debut in the category on 21 August, coming on as a substitute for Enis Bardhi in a 1–0 home win against Villarreal CF.

 On 2 September 2019, Doukouré was loaned to Segunda División side SD Huesca for the season.

 Leganés

 On 23 July 2021, Doukouré signed a one-year deal with CD Leganés in the second division.
 The following 29 January, he left the club.

-Aris
+Aris Thessaloniki

 On 29 January 2022, Aris Thessaloniki officially announced the signing of Cheick Doukouré on an 2 1/2-year contract.

 International career

-After representing France at under-18 and under-19 levels, Doukouré subsequently switched allegiance back to his home country Ivory Coast.
+After representing France at the under-18 and under-19 levels, Doukouré subsequently switched allegiance back to his home country Ivory Coast.
 On 11 January 2015, he made his full international debut for the latter, starting in a 1–0 friendly win against Nigeria.